 Conclusion: Flying American Airlines with a baby or toddler

 When you are traveling with multiple children and especially when you are alone – it is complicated to carry out the procedures according to this policy.
 American Airlines, which claims itself as the family-friendly airlines, is breaking the convenience expectations of many families.
-Due to this policies, people are even restricting the travel by this airline and opting other options, such as the Delta’s policy, Southwest’s policy and the JetBlue’s policy which claim that strollers are not counted as a part of regular baggage and are henceforth checked for free.
+Due to these policies, people are even restricting the travel by this airline and opting for other options, such as Delta’s policy, Southwest’s policy, and JetBlue’s policy which claims that strollers are not counted as a part of regular baggage and are henceforth checked for free.

 When American Airlines was interrogated regarding the justification and use of such a rule, a curt reply was obtained that strollers which can be only occupied in the overhead cabinet are; and the customers’ requests include strollers to be checked at the gate.
 In the statement provided, there is no such clarification that why precisely the rule is implemented while all other airlines are carrying on safely even without this rule.